Quaternary numeral system: Relation to binary and hexadecimal

 Although octal and hexadecimal are widely used in computing and computer programming in the discussion and analysis of binary arithmetic and logic, quaternary does not enjoy the same status.

 Although quaternary has limited practical use, it can be helpful if it is ever necessary to perform hexadecimal arithmetic without a calculator.
-Each hexadecimal digit can be turned into a pair of quaternary digits, and then arithmetic can be performed relatively easily before converting the end result back to hexadecimal.
+Each hexadecimal digit can be turned into a pair of quaternary digits.
+Then, arithmetic can be performed relatively easily before converting the end result back to hexadecimal.
 Quaternary is convenient for this purpose, since numbers have only half the digit length compared to binary, while still having very simple multiplication and addition tables with only three unique non-trivial elements.

 By analogy with byte and nybble, a quaternary digit is sometimes called a crumb.

 Fractions

 Due to having only factors of two, many quaternary fractions have repeating digits, although these tend to be fairly simple:

 Occurrence in human languages

-Many or all of the Chumashan languages (spoken by the Native American Chumash peoples) originally used a base 4 counting system, in which the names for numbers were structured according to multiples of 4 and 16 (not 10).
-There is a surviving list of Ventureño language number words up to 32 written down by a Spanish priest ca. 1819.
+Many or all of the Chumashan languages (spoken by the Native American Chumash peoples) originally used a quaternary numeral system, in which the names for numbers were structured according to multiples of four and sixteen, instead of ten.
+There is a surviving list of Ventureño language number words up to thirty-two written down by a Spanish priest ca. 1819.

-The Kharosthi numerals (from the languages of the tribes of Pakistan and Afghanistan) have a partial base 4 counting system from 1 to decimal 10.
+The Kharosthi numerals (from the languages of the tribes of Pakistan and Afghanistan) have a partial quaternary numeral system from one to ten.